Scheduling Open

 For example, if the decedent had a surviving spouse and no children, the spouse would inherit the entire estate.
 If they don’t have a spouse or child, the assets are given to the testator’s parents, siblings, and other relatives, in a specific order.

-In summary, will contests in Texas probate courts are used to challenge the validity of a last will and testament.
+Will contests in Texas probate courts are used to challenge the validity of a last will and testament.
 The most common grounds for contesting a will in Texas include lack of testamentary capacity, undue influence, fraud, and forgery.
 Contesting a will can cause significant delays, whether before or after it is admitted to probate.
 If a will is invalid, the assets of the estate are distributed as if the testator didn’t have a will.

-Our Houston Probate Attorneys provide a full range of probate services to our clients.
+Our Houston Probate Attorneys provide a full range of probate services to our clients, including help with will contests and probate litigation.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.

 Disclaimer